Become a Vendor

 The Seattle Wholesale Growers Market Cooperative (SWGMC) was formed in 2011 to create a central marketplace for local flower farmers to sell directly to the floral trade in the greater Seattle area on a year-round basis.
-Over the past eight years, the market has expanded to provide its grower members with an overall business structure and staff to market and sell product, grow the customer base, and care for the needs of customers.
+Over the past ten years, the market has expanded to provide its grower members with an overall business structure and staff to market and sell product, grow the customer base, and care for the needs of customers.
 The infrastructure and sales channels provided by the co-op allow farmers to focus on quality crop production.

 Approximately 80% of cut flowers sold in the U.S. are now imported.
 The importation of foreign plant material from Columbia, Ecuador and throughout the world has created an increasingly competitive marketplace that has reduced overall farmer profitability and homogenized product availability.
 Over recent years, consumer demand for high quality, local and seasonally diverse floral products has steadily climbed, yet until SWGMC opened for business, such products were not available in the Seattle area on a consistent basis.

 Who runs the Co-op?

 SWGMC’s farmer members own and direct the co-op.
 The co-op has a General Manager and several staff members who run the market’s daily operations.
-The co-op has a volunteer board of directors that meets monthly and is composed of six growers and two industry representatives.
+The co-op has a volunteer board of directors that meets monthly and is composed of six growers.
 Company decisions are made in the best interests of sustaining the local flower farming industry and providing a consistent and reliable sales outlet for diverse local floral crops.

 Is SWGMC wholesale only?

 The market is set up mainly to serve wholesale buyers with high quality floral products.
 Our customer base includes studio florists, shop owners, stores, caterers, restaurants, event planners, venues, designers and other professionals.

 Who can shop at the Co-op and when?